 Life on the peninsula started many centuries ago with the evidence of Bronze Age barrows and dykes nearby.
 Additionally it is quite likely that the Romans would have taken full advantage of the easy access to the water, due to their requirement of salt.
 The salt industry was extremely important and, as it was so valuable, it was used as payment to the soldiers.
 This was called ‘salarium’, the Latin word for salt being ‘sal’, and is the origin of our own word ‘salary’.

-Arne village is only a small hamlet, consisting of farm, a few cottages, a parish church and the school house which sits opposite.
+Arne village is only a small hamlet, consisting of farm, a few cottages, a parish church and the school house.
 During World War II, at nearby Wareham St Martin, a rather vulnerable cordite factory was in operation.
 Arne was one location which was used as a decoy.
-A number of barrels were put in place and set alight, deceiving enemy planes, on a mission to destroy the factory, that this was their target.
+A number of barrels were put in place and set alight, deceiving enemy planes, on a mission to destroy the factory, that was their target.
 In 1942 a decoy was put into action, successfully preventing an attack.
 Sadly, Arne was badly damaged, the village also, and on the 10th August of that same year, the village was abandoned.
 The scars left of the war have since grown into natural havens.
 It is only in the last 50 years or so that the village itself has slowly come back to life and now the majority of the land is under RSPB management.

 There is no strict route to this walk; the reserve offers a number of options.
 This particular route follows the red banded posts, venturing through Big Wood and to Shipstal Point.